Desbeers/Chords-Database/README.md

 See [This issue on SwiftyGuitarChords](https://github.com/BeauNouvelle/SwiftyGuitarChords/issues/7)

 It is all in a struct; it can be exported in any way you like...

-BTW: I love SwiftUI to write *quick and dirty* applications!